-More than six years after the federal government adopted a “cloud first” policy, agencies still face hurdles in deploying cloud solutions.
+More than six years after the federal government adopted a federal cloud first policy, agencies still face hurdles in deploying cloud solutions.
 Now, an interagency working group is starting to make headway on smoothing the path to the cloud for agencies.

 The group, called the Cloud Center of Excellence (CCoE), kicked off in January and aims to provide agencies with advice on best practices for cloud adoption.
 As of September, it includes more than 140 participants representing 48 different agencies, FedScoop reports.